Zanduz/containers-workshop/solutions/4.docker-compose/README.md

 This time, the application is built with `sudo docker compose build` and run with `sudo docker compose up`.
 Build and run can be combined with `sudo docker compose up --build`.

+Check the containers in the compose-deployment with `sudo docker compose ps -a`.

 Bring down the deployment again with `sudo docker compose down`.

+Check that the containers in the compose-deployment have been removed, again with `sudo docker compose ps -a`.

 ## Navigation